How to Verify a Quantum Computation

-Interactive proof systems traditionally model the prover as being all-powerful (\emph{i.e.}~computationally unbounded)\footnote{Notable exceptions include \cite{CL92, GKR08}.}.
-For our purposes, we restrict the prover to being a ``realistic'' quantum device, \emph{i.e.}~we model the prover as a quantum polynomial-time machine.
-Our approach equates the verifier with a classical polynomial-time machine, augmented with \emph{extremely} rudimentary quantum operations, namely of being able to prepare random single pure-state qubits (chosen among a specific set, see Section~\ref{sec:QPIP-definitions}).
+Interactive proof systems traditionally model the prover as being all-powerful (\ie,~computationally unbounded).\footnote{Notable exceptions include~\cite{CL95, GKR08}.} For our purposes, we restrict the prover to being a ``realistic'' quantum device, \ie,~we model the prover as a quantum polynomial-time machine.
+Our approach equates the verifier with a classical polynomial-time machine, augmented with \emph{extremely} rudimentary quantum operations, namely of being able to prepare random single pure-state qubits (chosen among a specific set, see \expref{Section}{sec:QPIP-definitions}).
 Our verifier does not require any quantum memory or quantum processing power.
 Without loss of generality, the random quantum bits can be sent in the first round, the balance of the interaction and verifier's computation being classical.
-Formally, we present our results in terms of an \emph{interactive proof system}, showing that in our model, it is possible to devise a \emph{quantum prover interactive proof system} for all problems solvable (with bounded error) in quantum polynomial time.
+Formally, we present our results in terms of an \emph{interactive proof system}, showing that in our model, it is possible to devise a \emph{quantum-prover interactive proof system} for all problems solvable (with bounded error) in quantum polynomial time.

-\subsection{Related Work}
+\subsection{Related work}

-The complexity class $\QPIP$, corresponding to quantum prover interactive proof systems, was originally defined by Aharonov, Ben-Or and Eban~\cite{ABE10}, who, using techniques from~\cite{QMPC}, showed that $\BQP = \QPIP$ for a verifier with the capacity to perform quantum computations on a constant-sized quantum register (together with polynomial-time classical computation).
-The main idea of~\cite{ABE10} is to encode the input into a \emph{quantum authentication code}~\cite{BCGST02}, and to use interactive techniques for \emph{quantum computing on authenticated data} in order to enable verification of a quantum computation.
-This result was revisited in light of foundations of physics in~\cite{AV14}, and the protocol was also shown secure in a scenario of \emph{composition}~\cite{QOTP}.
+The complexity class $\QPIP$, corresponding to quantum-prover interactive proof systems, was originally defined by Aharonov, Ben-Or and Eban~\cite{ABE10}, who, using techniques from~\cite{BCG+06}, showed that $\BQP = \QPIP$ for a verifier with the capacity to perform quantum computations on a constant-sized quantum register (together with polynomial-time classical computation).
+The main idea of~\cite{ABE10} is to encode the input into a \emph{quantum authentication code}~\cite{BCG+02}, and to use interactive techniques for \emph{quantum computing on authenticated data} in order to enable verification of a quantum computation.
+This result was revisited in light of foundations of physics in~\cite{AV14}, and the protocol was also shown secure in a scenario of \emph{composition}~\cite{BGS13}.